• Skip to primary navigation

 I’ve also been into some knitting podcasts lately, next post I’ll share some of my faves as well as some of my more recent photo projects.
 What are you knitting, photographing or up to in general?

-Filed Under: Crafting, Daily Life, Knitting, ravelry, shawls, socks, yarn Christy Leave a Comment
+• Crafting, Daily Life, Knitting, photography, ravelry, shawls, socks, Travel

 Happy New Year I’ve been knitting!